pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

 $ pytask -m wip
 ```

-You can pass more complex expressions to `-m` by using multiple markers and `and`, `or`,
+You can pass more complex expressions to {option}`pytask build -m` by using multiple
-`not`, and `()`.
-The following pattern selects all tasks which belong to the data
+markers and `and`, `or`, `not`, and `()`.
+The following pattern selects all tasks which
-management, but not the ones which produce plots and plots produced for the analysis.
+belong to the data management, but not the ones which produce plots and plots produced
+for the analysis.

 ```console
 $ pytask -m "(data_management and not plots) or (analysis and plots)"